one-data-cookie/habits-trends/README.md

 - Ideally, I'd just install marimo, play around with it and only then use the dependencies in the whole repo
 - I should also set up Makefile based on this later
+- OR!
+I could just set up marimo right once and that is in _playground and then only create a new dir when I know this is to be more complex